 Free Oahu Activities

-There you have it – 10 free things to do on Oahu.
+There you have it – 30 free things to do on Oahu.
 If you’re looking for more things to do during your vacation, make sure to check out 100 things to do in Hawaii.
-If you have anything to add to the list, please email me or share in the comments below.
-Planning an Oahu vacation and looking for more information?
-Check out some of my other Oahu blog posts:

 - 10 best things to do on Oahu